Hhhzj-7/MolMVC/README.md

 MolMVC: a molecular representation learning framework via multi-view contrastive learning for enhancing drug-related tasks

 ## Pretrained model
-You can find our pretrained MolMVC in '/save'.
+You can find our pretrained MolMVC in `/save`.
-'downstream_until.py' can help you generate MolMVC molecular representation and 'finetune_MPP.py' can be used as a reference.
+`downstream_until.py` can help you generate MolMVC molecular representation and `finetune_MPP.py` can be used as a reference.

 ## Data
 Because the file size exceeds the limit, the pretraining dataset can be downloaded from [data](https://drive.google.com/file/d/1fws4GavSfXMlEdh_fV7oTsUSyhSM2lRD/view?usp=sharing).
-The MPP task benchmark datasets can be downloaded by ‘python finetune_MPP.py‘.
-The subword of ESPF is in '/ESPF'.
+The MPP task benchmark datasets can be downloaded by `python finetune_MPP.py`.
+The subword of ESPF is in `/ESPF`.

 ## Environment
-`You can create a conda environment for MolMVC by ‘conda env create -f environment.yml‘.`
+You can create a conda environment for MolMVC by `conda env create -f environment.yml`.

 ## Pretrain and Finetune

-`You can pretrain MolMVC by ‘python pretrain_MolMVC.py‘.
-You can finetune the pretrained MolMVC for MPP tasks by ‘python finetune_MPP.py‘.`
+You can pretrain MolMVC by `python pretrain_MolMVC.py`.
+You can finetune the pretrained MolMVC for MPP tasks by `python finetune_MPP.py`.